Morris Solomon Jr.: Penalty phase

 Solomon had also been convicted of three counts of grand theft in 1984 in Arizona.

 The second jury at the penalty phase unanimously decided on the death penalty and the decisions in this case were affirmed by the California Supreme Court.
-Solomon was the 342nd person to receive the death sentence in California and is now on death row in San Quentin, California.
+Solomon was the 342nd person to receive the death sentence in California and was on death row in San Quentin, California.
 His conviction was affirmed by the California Supreme Court on July 15, 2010.

+Solomon died at California Health Care Facility in Stockton, California, on August 1, 2024, at the age of 80.

 Media

 A documentary of Solomon's serial crimes appeared on the criminal documentary, Crime Stories on Discovery Channel and Biography Channel, featuring Antonio Harvey, a journalist/author, retired Sacramento police detective John Cabrera and former Sacramento Bee photographer Tom Parker.

 In 2018 another documentary series "35 Serial Killers the World Wants To Forget" has also covered this case in their fourth episode featuring Antonio Harvey and John Cabrera.

 Harvey, a northern California political/sports reporter and journalism graduate from Sacramento State University, completed a detailed true crime novel on Solomon's case.
 Harvey's book is titled, The Homicidal Handyman of Oak Park.

 As of 2016, Harvey announced that he was working on a screenplay based on Solomon's case and hopes to release an updated version of the book since acquiring additional information.